ILLGrenoble/cameo/mkdocs/docs/installation.md

 ```
 java -jar <install directory>/share/java/cameo/cameo-console-jeromq-<version>-full.jar "$@"
 ```
-Using one or another ZeroMQ implementation is discussed in the page [dependencies](dependencies).
+Using one or another ZeroMQ implementation is discussed in the page [Dependencies](dependencies.md).

 ## Use the APIs